Adjusting to Life with MS

-Earlier this month, we conducted a live “Ask Me Anything” event on our Multiple Sclerosis Facebook page.
+To kick off MS Awareness Month 2018, we conducted a live “Ask Me Anything” event on our Multiple Sclerosis Facebook page.
 Community members, moderators, and MultipleSclerosis.net team members joined in, discussing topics such as diet and nutrition, sleep difficulties, treatment options, CBD oil, and managing stress.
-Other popular topics (which are discussed below) included the role of friends and family, adjusting to life with Multiple Sclerosis, impact on romantic relationships, and difficult symptoms.
+Other popular topics (which are also discussed below) included the role of friends and family, adjusting to life with Multiple Sclerosis, impact on romantic relationships, and difficult symptoms.

 The role of friends and family

 During our live Facebook event, we asked the Multiple Sclerosis (MS) community, “How well do you feel your friends and family understand your MS?”.
 While almost 45% of participants said that their friends and family “somewhat” understood, another 39% said that their friends and family understood “very little” about their MS. Similarly, 12% of participants responded “not at all”.